mampfes/hacs_waste_collection_schedule/doc/source/ics.md

 **file**<br>
 *(string) (optional)*

-Local ICS file name.
+Local ICS / iCal file name.
 Can be used instead of `url` for local files.

 You have to specify either `url` or `file`!